SamBrooksh/NWNSamMod/Plan.md

 Other Possible feats:
 When casting the Haste, Incorporeal, invis - it also effects the void clones?
+Ways to buff the Void Renewall buff?
+Maybe heal and gain hp?
+Way to give more defense to clones?

 Fading DC 10 + INT + 1/4 lvl (maybe 1/2) target suffers HD void dmg max HD amount/2 turns (possible only 2)